December 11, 2022

 You can create additional Host-Only or NAT networks in VMware Workstation and configure separate vMotion and VM networks on your virtual ESXi 7 hosts as explained in the blog post about VMware home lab for version 6.
 The main prerequisite for this is that all your ESXi VMs must run on VMware Workstation on the same physical machine.

 Deploying a vSphere 7 home lab is affordable for users and computer enthusiasts.
 You need to have a computer that has the appropriate performance level with VMware Workstation installed.
 ESXi hosts are installed on VMs running on VMware Workstation and vCenter (vCenter Server Appliance) is deployed as a nested VM on one of the virtual ESXi hosts.
 The wide range of network options provided by VMware Workstation allows you to use different network configurations in your vSphere 7 home lab.
 Trying vSphere 7 and provided features in VMware home labs allows you to make the right decision when it comes to deploying vSphere 7 on real servers.
-When planning to deploy vSphere 7, don’t forget to configure VMware backup for virtual machines running in vSphere.
+Consider deploying VMware backup and replication software to avoid data loss in case of failures.
 Install NAKIVO Backup & Replication in your environment on Linux, Windows, or as a virtual appliance and back up virtual and physical machines.